 MPLF Ret I-A has elected to be treated as a corporation for US tax purposes and, as such, is taxed at the applicable federal rate and files a federal income tax return in the US.
 Thus, the income, gains, losses, deductions and expenses of MPLF Ret I-A will not be passed through to its members.
 In accordance with US GAAP, income taxes are recognised for the amount of taxes payable for the current year and for the impact of deferred tax liabilities and assets, which represent future tax consequences of events that have been recognised differently in the financial statements than for tax purposes.
+MPLF Ret I-A recognised income tax expense within the Unaudited Consolidated Statements of Operations of \$40,000 for the three months ended 31 March 2023 (31 March 2022: \$0).

+At 31 March 2023, MPLF Ret I-A has a deferred tax asset of \$32,942 (31 December 2022: \$32,942) reported as part of other assets on the Unaudited Consolidated Statements of Assets and Liabilities, which is comprised of a book/tax difference related to MPLF Ret I-A's investment in MP CLOM.
 In accordance with FASB ASC Topic 740, Income Taxes, if it is more likely than not that the ultimate realisation of deferred tax assets is not going to be recognised, a valuation allowance should be recorded.
-After consideration of all relevant evidence, MPLF Ret I-A believes that it is more likely than not that a benefit will be realised for federal, state and local deferred tax assets and, accordingly, no valuation allowance was recorded.
-At 30 September 2022, MPLF Ret I-A has a deferred tax asset of \$11,116 (31 December 2021: \$11,116), which is comprised of a book/tax difference related to MPLF Ret I-A's investment in MP CLOM.
-At 30 September 2022, MPLF Ret I-A also has a current tax receivable of \$15,863 resulting from tax overpayments made in prior years (31 December 2021: \$15,863).
+After consideration of all relevant evidence, the Company believes that it is more likely than not that a benefit will not be realised for federal, state and local deferred tax assets and, accordingly, recognises a valuation allowance of \$32,942 as part of other assets on the Unaudited Consolidated Statements of Assets and Liabilities (31 December 2022: \$32,942).

+At 31 March 2023, MPLF Ret I-A also has a current tax receivable of \$8,624 resulting from tax overpayments made in prior years (31 December 2022: \$8,624).

 The effective tax rate for MPLF Ret I-A materially equals the statutory federal rate.
 MPLF Ret I-A is subject to taxation in the United States.
-The earliest tax year open to examination is 2018.
+The earliest tax year open to examination is 2019.